-- (b) Unless the application involves a demolition, the modification does not adversely affect the special character or special historical, architectural, or aesthetic value of the designation; and - (c) The architectural style, arrangement, texture, and materials used on existing and proposed structures are compatible with the character of the existing designation and meet the applicable requirements of the HP-O district. - (2) In addition to the requirements in Article 5:6(b)ii(1), when a certificate of approval includes the relocation of a designated structure, the following additional criteria shall be met: - (a) A structural report submitted by a licensed structural engineer adequately demonstrating that the structure can be moved without significant damage to its physical integrity; and - (b) A relocation plan that includes posting a bond, insurance, or other security, approved by the city attorney, sufficient to ensure safe relocation, preservation and repair, if required, of the structure. - (3) In addition to the requirements in Article 5:6(b)ii(1), when a certificate of approval includes demolition of part or the entire designated structure, the following additional criteria shall be met: - (a) The structure or portion of the structure proposed for demolition is not structurally sound despite evidence of the owner's efforts to properly maintain the structure; - (b) The structure or portion of the structure being demolished cannot be rehabilitated or reused on site to provide for any reasonable beneficial use of the property; and - (c) The designated structure or portion of the structure being demolished will be replaced with a structure that meets the applicable standards of the HP-O district.
+- (1) In addition to the criteria in Article 5:2(i)iii, applications for a certificate of approval shall meet the Secretary of the Interior's Standards for Rehabilitation. - (2) In addition to the requirements in Article 5:6(b)ii(1), when a certificate of approval includes the relocation of a designated structure, the following additional criteria shall be met: - (a) A structural report submitted by a licensed structural engineer adequately demonstrating that the structure can be moved without significant damage to its physical integrity; - (b) A relocation plan that includes posting a bond, insurance, or other security, approved by the city attorney, sufficient to ensure safe relocation, preservation and repair, if required, of the structure; and - (c) Designated properties should be moved only when there is no feasible alternative for preservation.

+When a property is moved, every effort should be made to reestablish its historic orientation, immediate setting, and general environment. - (3) In addition to the requirements in Article 5:6(b)ii(1), when a certificate of approval includes demolition of part or the entire designated structure, the following additional criteria shall be met: - (a) The structure or portion of the structure proposed for demolition is not structurally sound despite evidence of the owner's efforts to properly maintain the structure; - (b) The structure or portion of the structure being demolished cannot be rehabilitated or reused on site iii.
+Amendments iv.
+Expiration

+- to provide for any reasonable beneficial use of the property; and - (c) The designated structure or portion of the structure being demolished will be replaced with a structure that meets the applicable standards of the HP-O district.